AndresBena19/py-imports/README.md

 relative_imports = collector_object.relative_imports
 imports = collector_object.imports

-# It's obvious that in this file, theare just one absolute import
+# It's obvious that in this file there are just one absolute import
-# from py_imports.manager import PyImports
+#  --- from py_imports.manager import PyImports ---
 # If we introspect the object, wi will get the next

 first_import = absolute_imports[0]